 - According to American Heart Association, the death rate from high blood pressure increased by nearly 11% in the United States between 2005 and 2015, and the actual number of deaths rose by almost 38%, which is up to almost 79,000 by 2015.

-- The strategic alliance between companies and regulatory approval for acute coronary syndrome is one of the key factor driving the global Acute Coronary Syndrome market.
+- The strategic alliance between companies and regulatory approval for the acute coronary syndrome is one of the key factors driving the global Acute Coronary Syndrome market.

 - Ticagrelor tablets, a generic version of Brilinta have been granted Abbreviated New Drug Application (ANDA) approval in 60 mg and 90 mg doses.

 - In June 2015, Roche entered into an agreement with DalCor to develop a companion diagnostic (CDx) test for dalcetrapib, which will target patients with a specific genotype experiencing acute coronary syndrome (ACS).